What are Actinic Keratoses?

 Jenny has been coming to Jessicat’s Medi-Spa for treatments since February 2019 and worked through a full course of 4-Stage Face Lifting, Venus Viva and enjoyed just a little Collagen Induction Fractional Microneedling (CIFM) which gained her thicker, stronger and more youthful-looking skin on her full face, neck and chest areas.

-Jenny uses cost effective skin care products, many of them like Cetaphil cleanser are available at local supermarkets and chemists and was also set up with an Electrical Muscle Stimulation (EMS) device and trained to use it so that she can perform at home treatments ongoing, creating and maintaining a strong and lifted scaffolding of muscle mass for her skin to sit upon.
-Jenny also performs regular Red LED Light therapy every few days and daily Microcurrent therapies in conjunction with a cheap and effective Hyluronic acid rich gel or serum to keep the ATP levels high and enable her skin to produce rich levels of collagen and elastin growth ongoing.
+Jenny uses cost-effective skin care products, many of which like Cetaphil cleanser is available at local supermarkets and chemists and was also set up with an Electrical Muscle Stimulation (EMS) device and trained to use it so that she can perform at-home treatments ongoing, creating and maintaining a strong and lifted scaffolding of muscle mass for her skin to sit upon.
+Jenny also performs regular Red LED Light therapy every few days and daily Microcurrent therapies in conjunction with a cheap and effective Hyluronic acid-rich gel or serum to keep the ATP levels high and enable her skin to produce rich levels of collagen and elastin growth ongoing.

 Jenny also comes for maintenance 4-Stage and Venus Viva treatments every few months and enjoys FREE Plasma Fibroblast therapy in little problem areas to help fine-tune her results and work to keep her skin in optimal condition.

 Even though Jenny’s skin appeared thick, strong and healthy a small patch of pigmentation became worrisome and she had it checked out by a medical professional who recommended she use APOC-5FU cream over a 20-day period.
 She did this and it was quite surprising how much damage the compound was able to reveal and treat.